About Us

 Head of Communications

 Fawzul Himaya is from Kandy and is completing her BSc in Psychology.
-She has been writing since twelve years old and has bylines in The Affinity Magazine, Reclamation Magazine, 9 Mag and Medium.
-She is skilled in design and website development and oversees our social media and online campaigns as Head of Communications.
+She has been publishing her writing since she was twelve years old and has bylines in The Affinity Magazine, Reclamation Magazine, 9 Mag, Medium and Substack.
+She is skilled in design, production and website development and oversees all our social media and online campaigns as Head of Communications.

 MUQADDASA WAHID

-Muqaddasa is a freelance journalist at Daily Mirror with bylines in Frontline by The Hindu and Sunday Times.
-She writes about human rights issues, women’s rights, environment and health.
-She has editorial experience heading media teams at national model united nations conferences.
+Muqaddasa is a freelance journalist based in the United Kingdom with bylines in the Daily Mirror, Frontline, The Hindu and Sunday Times.
+She writes about human rights issues, women’s rights, the environment and health.
+She has editorial experience heading media teams at national and model United Nations conferences.

 SAKINA MANSOORALLY